Alex-G-R/GrowCastle-Auto-Bot/README.md

 Bot is not blindly clicking on X and Y cords hoping it's a good moment, he reads the color of bars and then he decide is it time to click it.
 So don't worry it won't delete anything by accident

-Id you want to export this to exe i will reccomend pyinstaller, simply pip install it go to the folder when you have the app.py and type this into the CMD python -m PyInstaller app.py --onefile -w
+Id you want to export this to exe i will reccomend pyinstaller, simply pip install it go to the folder when you have the app.py and type this into the CMD:

+  python -m PyInstaller app.py --onefile -w

 I also want to say that bots are not allowed by the creators of the Grow Castle, this is ONLY for education ;)